William Calley: Appeals

-Three days after Calley's conviction, President Richard Nixon ordered Calley removed from prison and placed under house arrest at Fort Benning.
+Three days after Calley's conviction, Nixon ordered Calley removed from prison and placed under house arrest at Fort Benning.
 On August 20, 1971, Lt.
 Gen. Albert O. Connor, Commanding General of Third Army, in his capacity as the convening authority, reduced Calley's sentence to 20 years in prison.
 As required by law, his conviction and sentence were reviewed and sustained by the United States Army Court of Military Review, and the United States Court of Military Appeals.

 Calley appealed his conviction to the United States District Court for the Middle District of Georgia.
 On February 27, 1974, Judge J. Robert Elliott granted a writ of habeas corpus and set Calley free on bail.
 The court held that Calley had been improperly convicted due to extensive pre-trial publicity, the military court's refusal to permit certain defense witnesses, the refusal of the United States House of Representatives to release testimony about the My Lai massacre taken in executive session, and inadequate notice of charges.
 As the Army appealed Judge Elliott's decision, Secretary of the Army Howard H. Callaway reviewed Calley's conviction and sentence as required by law.
 After reviewing the conclusions of the court-martial, Court of Military Review, and Court of Military Appeals, Callaway reduced Calley's sentence to just 10 years.
-Under military regulations, a prisoner is eligible for parole after serving one-third of their sentence.
+Under military regulations, a prisoner is eligible for parole after serving one-third of his sentence.
 This made Calley eligible for parole after serving three years and four months.

 A three-judge panel of the United States Court of Appeals for the Fifth Circuit reversed the district court's ruling and returned Calley to custody on June 13, 1974.
 Calley once more appealed his conviction to Judge Elliott.
 He asked the Circuit Justice of the Fifth Circuit, Lewis F. Powell Jr., to set him free on bail while his appeal was pending, but Justice Powell denied the request.

 The district court once more found the pre-trial publicity, the denial of defense witnesses, and improperly drawn charges had denied Calley a fair trial, and ordered him released on September 25, 1974.
 Calley was released on bail while the government appealed the ruling.
 The Fifth Circuit Court of Appeals heard the Army's latest appeal en banc.
 The full court ruled 8-to-5 to overturn the district court, and ordered Calley's conviction and sentence reinstated on September 10, 1975.
 Because Calley had less than 10 days to serve before his possible parole, and because Army Secretary Callaway had expressed his intention to parole Calley as soon as possible, the Army refused to incarcerate Calley for the remaining 10 days of his sentence.

 Calley appealed the Fifth Circuit's ruling to the U.S. Supreme Court, but it declined to hear his case on April 5, 1976.